-Primary means of infection was email attachments.
+The primary means of infection were email attachments.
 Emotet would be hidden in email attachments disguised as invoices, receipts, shipping notices, documents containing information about COVID-19, etc., and all users had to do to infect their computers is open the attachment and enable macros when prompted.
 In many cases, the malware would lurk on the computer, waiting to install some malware whose operators bought access to the computers in the botnet.

 According to Europol, Emotet was more resilient against takedown attempts because it had several hundreds of servers with different functionalities all over the world.
 Nonetheless, cooperating law enforcement agencies from eight countries were able to take control of the infrastructure and taken down Emotet from the inside.

 Two arrests have been made in Ukraine but other people involved in Emotet have been identified and are in the process of being detained.
 Ukraine’s law enforcement has released a video of the arrest of two individuals who were likely responsible for keeping Emotet’s servers running smoothly.

 Emotet’s two primary command and control (C&C) servers were located in the Netherlands, which allowed Dutch authorities to seize a significant amount of data.
 The Dutch National Police has created a page where people can check whether their email addresses were among the seized data.
 If the email address was indeed present in the seized data, there is a significant chance that Emotet has been installed on the computer.